 Our laying hens essentially started our livestock operation in 2015.
 We purchased a coop and hens from Circle B Family Farms and the operation has went chicken crazy from there!

-The newest portion of our business is raising "Ready to Lay" pullets and facility built specifically for their raising.
+The newest portion of our business is raising "Ready to Lay" RTL pullets and facility built specifically for their raising.
 Pullets are female chickens under 1 year old.
 That is the definition of pullet, but to us, it means a female chicken that has just started to produce eggs.

-Essentially what the business is that we get in day old Isa Brown chicks, raise them until they are 17 weeks old and they are sold through Milan Center Feed and Grain to people wanting chickens but not wanting the hassle of raising little birds during the cold winter months and waiting for 16-20 weeks to get their first eggs!
+We get in day old Isa Brown chicks, raise them until they are 17 weeks old and they are sold through Milan Center Feed and Grain to people wanting chickens but not wanting the hassle of raising little birds during the cold winter months and waiting for 16-20 weeks to get their first eggs!
 The Isa Brown breed is a lightweight hen with a pleasant attitude and is a fantastic egg producer!
 If you have interest in purchasing Ready to Lay pullets, contact Milan Center at 260-657-5461.
 These are generally available in late March, in June, and in October.
 We take pride in being able to provide this opportunity for folks to have quality birds, that are healthy, locally raised, and adapted to people.
 Chickens make great pets if you spend the time with them!

 Yes our hens live inside a building, though not in individual cages.
 They are not technically "free-range" because we don't let them roam the farm freely.
 The birds do have free choice to leave the coop and enjoy and open air, yet protected area.
 For us, it is not a viable option to have free range hens - we live too close to wooded areas full of hawks, owls and coyotes and oh yeah, interstate 469!
-There are generally 100-150 hens in production at our farm during any given time and to manage them free range would be difficult.
+There are generally 100-150 hens in egg production at our farm during any given time and to manage them free range would be difficult.
 This option is definitely viable for backyard chickens if you just have a few birds.
 There are large operations that market themselves as free-range because the hens have the option to be outside, but are still fenced in a protective area.

 Wayne Trace hens have plenty of space to move about and roost, along with laying nests that they can come and go from only when they are ready to lay an egg.
 They are fed a diet of a complete, balanced feed either from ADM animal nutrition or the custom created feed produced by Milan Center Feed and Grain.
 We also supplement with grass clippings, garden vegetables, pumpkins, apples, etc. The feed is free of medication and steroids.
 I really needn't even say that because layer feed is not medicated, there wouldn't be any reason to put steroids in it and any hormones that are in chicken are naturally occurring hormones!
 This goes for laying hens and meat chickens alike!
 If we ever do have an ill bird, it is separated, treated as needed and the eggs are disposed of.